guld-games/Documents/contracts/games/poker-agreement.md

 4. The deck is then cut onto the 'cut card' and the dealer may deal the cards.

+#### Auto-shuffle

+Dealer is optionally allowed to use an automatic shuffling machine instead of steps 1-3 above.

 ## Blinds

 Big blind is established at 1% of the buy-in and increases by that same amount everytime the dealer button has made one full table rotation.